59. Skip to content

 You can view and/or edit the disclaimer form text and disclaimer doc text.

-You can enable or disable the third party layer as not all information systems have links to third party data
+Map: You can change the default basemap, enable or disable the third part layer as not all information systems have links to third party data.

 Site settings 6